apache/arrow/docs/source/cpp/csv.rst

 :class:`~arrow::csv::StreamingReader`.
 See :ref:`Tradeoffs <cpp-csv-tradeoffs>` for a
 discussion of the tradeoffs between the two methods.

+Both these readers require an :class:`arrow::io::InputStream` instance representing the input file.
+Their behavior can be customized using a combination of :class:`~arrow::csv::ReadOptions`, :class:`~arrow::csv::ParseOptions`, and :class:`~arrow::csv::ConvertOptions`.

 TableReader
 -----------

-The :class:`~arrow::csv::TableReader` class requires an :class:`::arrow::io::InputStream` instance representing the input file.

 .. code-block:: cpp